shikon/shikon.github.io/_posts/2021-01-02-a-pcb-design.md

 # Math?!

 Well yeah to do some good engineering, math always plays game.
+But that will be for part 2.